mjtorn/django-stripe/docs/library/actions/products/coupons.md

 This method is used to soft delete a customer by its Stripe ID.
 It marks the customer as deleted in the local database.

-??? example "Soft Delete Coupon"
+!!!
+Example "Soft Delete Coupon"
     ```python
     from django_stripe.actions import StripeCouponAction